pat7536/pantrypal-ai/README.md

 - Event delegation for dynamic content
 - Async/await for asynchronous operations
 - Comprehensive error handling
+- Firebase compat SDK for simpler integration

 ### Contributing
-This is currently a prototype project.
-Future versions will include contribution guidelines.
+This is currently a personal project.
+Future versions may include contribution guidelines.

 ## Troubleshooting

+**Authentication not working?**
+- Verify Email/Password auth is enabled in Firebase Console
+- Check Google sign-in is configured (if using Google)
+- See [FIREBASE_SETUP.md](FIREBASE_SETUP.md) for setup instructions
+- Check browser console for Firebase errors

 **Recipes not saving?**
+- Make sure you're signed in (header shows your name)
-- Check that localStorage is enabled in your browser
+- Verify Firestore database is created in Firebase Console
+- Check Firestore security rules allow writes
 - Check browser console for errors

-- Try clearing localStorage and reloading
+**Recipes not syncing across devices?**
+- Sign in with the same account on both devices
+- Wait a few seconds for Firestore sync
+- Check internet connection
+- Verify Firestore rules are correctly configured

 **Image upload not working?**
 - Ensure you're uploading a valid image file (JPG, PNG, etc.)